Building a House United

 Organizer Call Coordinator

 Ron Heady taught in public schools for many years, primarily high school English and Latin.
-Since leaving the face-to-face classroom, Ron has continued teaching in various online environments , volunteers with a social justice advocacy group in Nashville, TN, and has become active in Braver Angels as a moderator in both on ground and online workshops.
+Since leaving the face-to-face classroom, Ron has continued teaching in various online environments and volunteers with a social justice advocacy group in Nashville, TN, in addition to his work with Braver Angels.

 State Coordinator Call Coordinator

 After her life as a homemaker changed, Barbara Boldt Brown spent six years selling cars before buying and operating several child development schools.
 She then worked with a school district doing parenting and prenatal training along with home visits.
 Now she is a middle school substitute and is pursuing an M.A.

 Steve Saltwick is a bio-psychologist whose career took a path through high-tech on six continents.
 He studies the guiding principles of the mammalian brain especially as it relates to artificial intelligence.
 He has published in SCIENCE but prefers to dote on his first grandchild and two border collies.